neokt/neokt.github.io/_posts/2017-01-08-audio-music-mood-classification.md

 modified: 2017-01-08
 ---

 My third project at Metis consisted of diving into the wonderful worlds of APIs and classification metrics.
-But mostly, it was about facing the music... *cue cheesiness!*
+But mostly, it was about facing the music...

 Music accompanies us on every aspect of our lives.
 It enhances our activities, whether it be work, play or rest.
-I was interested in predicting how music evokes feelings as I feel that it is the common denominator of shared experience for all music consumers.
+I was interested in predicting how music evokes feelings, as the common denominator of shared experience for all music consumers.
 With individual songs tied to mood labels, it seemed feasible to be able to use audio features to predict the mood of a song.

 There are many reasons why there would be a business case for this sort of problem - after all, moods and emotions are often what drive consumer purchasing decisions, which would be well within a record label, streaming provider or brand manager's purview.
 Some possible use cases of these predictions fall into two categories:

-- Association with music - for many consumer facing companies (e.g., retail, restaurants), music is part of a brand's identity.
-Mood classification can help to determine what kinds of songs evoke the brand's image, and help create atmosphere for spaces and events.
+- Association with music: For many consumer facing companies (e.g., retail, restaurants), music is part of a brand's identity.
+Mood classification can help to determine what kinds of songs evoke a brand's image, and help create atmosphere for spaces and events.

-- The music industry - mood classification is increasingly becoming its bread and butter; identification of moods can help with music recommendations, label/artist management, assembling music metadata and creating album, artist or playlist mood profiles.
+- The music industry: Mood classification is increasingly becoming its bread and butter; identification of moods can help with music recommendations, label/artist management, assembling music metadata and creating album, artist or playlist mood profiles.

 I chose to hone in on the concept of mood profiles for my project - could we use the predictions to create a mood profile for a potential streaming music service user and accurately represent their tastes?